 Water Engineers for the Americas began as a modest idea, sponsored by a handful of friends, and has since grown into a non-profit organization that has attracted the support of hundreds of people, foundations, NGOs and companies.

 What unites them all is a common calling to do something about the lack of access to basic necessities like safe drinking water and proper sanitation.
 Through the generous funding and support of these donors, WEFTA has been able to grow and assist thousands of families in Latin America and Africa.

 Each year WEFTA is granted specific funding for administrative/general operations purposes.
-This arrangement has made it possible for us to ensure donors that 100% of grants and donations go directly to the water and sanitation projects themselves.
+This has made it possible for us to ensure donors that 100% of grants and donations go directly to the water and sanitation programs.
 Our administrative team uses a financial software program to keep close control of WEFTA’s finances and to keep the board members and donors apprised of completed, ongoing, and proposed projects.